Sukanto54cl/ai-school-iom-2025/docs/intro.md

 14:00–16:00: Breakout sessions on specialized topics 16:00-16:15: Coffee break
-16:15–18:00: Breakout sessions on specialized topics From 19:00: Visit to the Festival of Lights in Leipzig commemorating the peaceful revolution of 1989
+16:15–18:00: Breakout sessions on specialized topics From 19:00: Visit to the Festival of Lights in Leipzig commemorating the peaceful revolution of 1989 (meeting point: Mendebrunnen on Augustusplatz)

 ```